8 Secrets to Control Cravings and Evening Eating

 Hormonal Factors Encourage Eating

-There are many hormonal factors that interact with many pleasure producing foods that provoke the desire to eat in the absence of real hunger.
+There are many hormonal factors that interact with many pleasure producing foods that provoke the wish to eat in the absence of real hunger.
 A similar system accounts for much of the pleasure from alcohol and drugs-both legal and legal.
 Receptors in our brains interact with external stimuli including foods, drugs and alcohol to produce pleasure producing neurochemicals as outlined below.

-Uncontrolled cravings can be reduced by sustituting “look-a-likes”–foods and drinks which look similar with similar taste, smell and texture that also stimulate the release of peptides but without the high calories and high carbs.
+Uncontrolled cravings can be reduced by substituting “look-a-likes”–foods and drinks which look similar with similar taste, smell and texture that also stimulate the release of peptides but without the high calories and high carbs.
 This is outlined in the above figure.

-8 Simple Techniques to Help Control Cravings
+Dr. Lipman’s 8 Simple Techniques to Control Evening Cravings

 1. If it’s not in the house you cannot eat it!